Elmish Xamarin Forms from Fable point of View

 No XAML

 Sorry to all XAML fans out there.
-But for most of the F# developers I know, XAML was and is kind of complicated issue.
-They always had love - hate relationship with XML based design tools.
-For me things would be little hard to reuse when there is XML based UI.
-EXF do solve that problem, by allowing to write view in F#.
-In that way view becomes one more F# function.
-You one can do many things when you are having flexible and powerful functions at your disposable; even for views.
+But for most of the F# developers I know, XAML was and is kind of a complicated issue.
+They always had a love-hate relationship with XML-based design tools.
+For me, things would be harder to reuse when there is XML-based UI.
+EXF solves that problem by allowing you to write the view in F#.
+In that way, the view becomes just another F# function.
+You can do many things when you have flexible and powerful functions at your disposal, even for views.

-Take a look at below piece of code
+Take a look at the piece of code below:

 module View =